jaythad13/Mathematikezettelkasten/Lie algebras --- a-lie/notes/Lie algebras.md

 $$

-In fields not of [[Algebraic Geometry --- math-176/notes/Abstract algebra review#_definition _ characteristic|characteristic]] $2$, the Lie bracket is really antisymmetric
+In fields not of [[Algebraic varieties --- math-176/notes/Abstract algebra review#_definition _ characteristic|characteristic]] $2$, the Lie bracket is really antisymmetric

 ##### _proposition:_ Lie brackets are usually antisymmetric